texxabyte/texxabyte/README.md

 <br/>
 🌱 I’m currently learning a lot of things
 <br/>
-💬 Ask me about Java Spigot & Bukkit Plugins
+💬 Ask me about Java Spigot
 <br/>
 📫 How to reach me: simaopks009@gmail.com
 <br/>